Stormy sea and heavy clouds over Palma de Mallorca, with rough waves and strong winds

 Severe weather warning from Friday: brief, noticeable change

 The sky over Palma already carries that heavy, compact grey in the morning – and you can hear the sea differently, rougher.
 From Friday morning fresh east winds will pick up, with strong gusts along the coasts and on exposed cliffs.
-Authorities warn: high waves, downpours and a noticeable temperature drop are possible.
+Storm warning for Friday: high waves, downpours and a noticeable temperature drop are possible.
 Anyone who has boat trips or crossings planned for the next few days should check ferry schedules and pay attention to announcements from the ports.

 What does the situation look like specifically?